 Chemical Sedimentary Rocks

 These same ancient shallow seas sometimes allowed large areas to become isolated and begin drying up.
 In that setting, as the seawater grows more concentrated, minerals begin to come out of solution (precipitate), starting with calcite, then gypsum, then halite.
-The resulting rocks are certain limestones or dolomites, gypsum rock, and rock salt respectively.
+The resulting rocks are certain limestones, gypsum rock, and rock salt respectively.
 These rocks, called the evaporite sequence, are also part of the sedimentary clan.

 In some cases chert can also form by precipitation.
 This usually happens below the sediment surface, where different fluids can circulate and interact chemically.